wazuh/wazuh-documentation/source/user-manual/registering/cli/using-command-line-macos.rst

 		Agent key information for '001' is:
 		MDAxIG1hY29zLW1vamF2ZSBhbnkgZjcwMTI0MjQ5NDMwNzA3N2IyN2NlZjRmZDQ1NzlmYzkwYzcyMzcyZDMxMTM5ZTBkZjZiYzdmODMyODBjZjA4YQ==

+  Copy the key, you will import it to the agent to enable the communication to the manager.

 Agent
 ^^^^^
-Once you have added the agent in the Wazuh manager host, open a session in your MacOS X agent host as root user.
-After that, let's import the key and connect the agent to the manager.
+Once you have added the agent in the manager, open a session in your MacOS X agent host as a root user.

-1. First, import the key using ``manage_agents``:
+1. Import the key using ``manage_agents`` program:

 	  .. code-block:: console